arexbold/SubparKaizoIronMON/README.md

 1. Every Trainer has **SMART AI**, this requires a [ROM patch](#smart-ai-rom-patches)
 2. **Every Trainer from lvl 35 and up have Sensible held items which include berries AND stat/type-enhancing held-items.** (**SUPBAR CHANGE**) ~~Every Trainer has Sensible held items (For Gen 3 games: include Consumable only)~~
    - You'll see held items starting around Lt.
 Surge
-   - This requires a patched randomizer jar file made by Xenflux: (link pending)
+   - This requires a patched randomizer jar and settings made by Xenflux: [Download here](https://github.com/arexbold/SubparKaizoIronMON/releases/tag/v1) (For now, requires Java 11)
 4. Every Gym Leader now has 6 Pokemon
 5. Starter TMs and Held-Items (**NEW SUBPAR ADDITION**)
    - The **first** 3 TMs you pick up are your Starter TMs for the Safari Zone Pivot.